awsdocs/amazon-mq-developer-guide/doc_source/data-protection.md

 ## Encryption at rest<a name="data-protection-encryption-at-rest"></a>

 Amazon MQ integrates with AWS Key Management Service \(KMS\) to offer transparent server\-side encryption\.
 Amazon MQ always encrypts your data at rest\.

+### Encryption at rest for ActiveMQ brokers<a name="data-protection-encryption-at-rest-activemq"></a>

-When you create a broker, you can specify the AWS KMS customer master key \(CMK\) that you want Amazon MQ to use to encrypt your data at rest\.
+When you create an ActiveMQ broker, you can specify the AWS KMS customer master key \(CMK\) that you want Amazon MQ to use to encrypt your data at rest\.
 If you don't specify a CMK, Amazon MQ creates an AWS managed CMK for you and uses it on your behalf\.
-For more information about CMKs, see [Customer Master Keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the AWS Key Management Service Developer Guide\.

 When creating a broker, you can configure what Amazon MQ uses for your encryption key by selecting one of the following\.
 + **AWS owned CMK** — The key is owned by Amazon MQ and is not in your account\.